 The principals?
 Myself, and good friend and fellow tree enthusiast Chris.
 Chris is that guy you know who has been pretty much everywhere you’ve been and a lengthy list of places you’ve never heard of.
 We’ve both spent a lot of time hunting for big trees in B.C., Washington, Oregon, and assorted other locations.
 The objective?
-Vancouver Island’s Red Creek Fir, the world’s largest Douglas Fir, residing some 13 kms from Port Renfrew on the reputedly heavily damaged Red Creek Main.
-We won’t have to actually discover this leviathan, as its location has been very well known since 1976, all we’ll have to do is find the time to get there!
+Vancouver Island’s Red Creek Fir, the world’s largest Douglas fir, residing some thirteen kilometres from Port Renfrew on the reputedly heavily damaged Red Creek Main.
+We would not have to discover this leviathan, as its location has been very well known since 1976.
+All we had to do was find the time to get there!
 Ha, if only it had been that easy….

 This story begins in February of 2007, with the two of us struggling to remain awake at the Horseshoe Bay Ferry Terminal, waiting at 5 am for the ferry.
-Chris wondered aloud if we might not be wasting our time.
-There had been an epic windstorm in December of 2006 -the one that levelled scores of trees in Vancouver’s Stanley Park – and those gale force winds had hit the west coast of Vancouver Island at gusts of over 140 km/hr.
+Chris was alreadywondering aloud that we might just be wasting our time.
+There had been an epic windstorm in December of 2006 -the one that levelled scores of trees in Vancouver’s Stanley Park – and those same gale force winds had hit the west coast of Vancouver Island at gusts of over 140 km/hr.
 Still, we were enthused, as the tree had lived for 1000 years and so we hoped it had survived.

-Due to time constraints, we now had to opt for Plan B, to cross the San Juan River for Lens Creek and a hike to see Chester’s Grove, a beautiful stand of Sitka Spruce.
+Due to those constraints, we now had to opt for Plan B, to cross the San Juan River for Lens Creek and a hike to see Chester’s Grove, a beautiful stand of Sitka spruce.
 This was a hike that did not disappoint in the least!
-However, the final score that day was Red Creek Fir, 1, Chris and Mick, 0.
+However, at the end of the day, the final score was Red Creek Fir, 1, Chris and Mick, 0.

-After parking at the Lens Creek Bridge, it was a mere 15 minute stroll to the trees, with views of the river and a truly primordial group of trees that I was elated to see.
+After parking at the Lens Creek Bridge, it was a mere 15 minute stroll to the trees, with views of the river and a truly primordial grove that I was elated to see.

-Chris had been there before, and this time we managed to measure several of them; the largest were over 13 feet in diameter and easily 500 years old.
+Chris had been there before, and this time we managed to measure several of the giants; the largest were over 13 feet in diameter and easily 500 years old.
 Enjoy our walk through the grove through these images…